 They can also provide increased privacy over secondary suites or multi-unit housing and allow for neighbourhood densification that doesn’t require tearing down heritage homes, helping to maintain the character of a community.
 They’re also housing options that will stick around long past the typical length of time someone owns their home.
 As one gentleman at the hearing put it, “Even after we’re gone, that suite will remain in the rental market.”

 Something that repeatedly came up in letters to council and at the public hearing was the well-thought-out consideration of using garden suites to house extended family.
-While our main prerogative was to promote this zoning change as a partial solution to the housing crisis and Victoria’s scarce vacancy rates, we wholeheartedly support the use of garden suites to help families live happier and healthier.
+While our main prerogative was to promote this zoning change as a partial solution to the housing crisis and Victoria’s scarce vacancy rates, we wholeheartedly support the use of garden suites to help families live happier and healthier together.

 One speaker described wanting to build a garden suite so that they, the grandparents, could move into the smaller suite and have the kids and grandkids move into their main house, keeping the whole family together and reducing basic costs of living and childcare.